All Episodes

 And ever since he and Eric Holder got hold of the DOJ, it has been politicized from top to bottom in every which way you can imagine.

-But if you look at what Comey's done, if you go back and listen to this like we're doing here, he lays out, he details her negligence, her carelessness, he mentions the fact that they have that there there's evidence, extremely careless, the handling, no evidence of potential violations of the statutes.
+But if you look at what Comey's done, if you go back and listen to this like we're doing here, he lays out, he details her negligence, her carelessness.

-It makes it look like something seriously wrong went on here.
+But he clearly lists item after item after item that makes it look like something seriously wrong went on here.

-So, in the political sense, there are things to pursue in the political process that go to her competence, her judgment, her qualifications.
+So in the political sense, there are things to pursue in the political process that go to her competence, her judgment, her qualifications.

 Here's one more bite.